Title

 Amendments to the Insurance Code in the Philippines specify grounds for refusal, suspension, or revocation of insurance licenses, redefine "Third Party" and "Insurance Policy," require valid insurance policies for motor vehicles, prohibit unreasonable denial of policies, and establish requirements for claimants.

-A written notice of claim must be filed within six months from the date of the accident, and action or suit to recover damages must be brought within one year from the date of the accident, otherwise the claim or right of action is waived or prescribed.
+Notice of claim must be filed within 6 months from the date of the accident; otherwise, the claim is deemed waived.
+Action/suit for recovery due to injury must be brought with the Commissioner or the courts within 1 year from the date of the accident; otherwise, the right of action prescribes.

 Analyze Cases Smarter, Faster